airbnb/css/java.md

 Each switch statement includes a `default` statement group, even if it contains no code.

-**Exception:** A switch statement for an <code>enum` type _may_ omit the `default` statement group, _if_ it includes explicit cases covering _all_ possible values of that type.
+**Exception:** A switch statement for an `enum` type _may_ omit the `default` statement group, _if_ it includes explicit cases covering _all_ possible values of that type.
 This enables IDEs or other static analysis tools to issue a warning if any cases were missed.

 #### 4.8.5 Annotations
 Annotations applying to a class, method or constructor appear immediately after the